The minaret of a mosque in a mountain village in Turkey (Photograph: Patrick Comerford, 2009)

 Seeking to understand contemporary Islamic spirituality is not just a matter of comparative studies in spirituality.
 It’s also important if we are going to understand Muslims on their own terms, and understand them within the contexts we are working in ministry and in mission.

-One of the noticeable changes in Irish population today is the sizeable presence of Muslims.
+One of the noticeable changes in the Irish population today is the sizeable presence of Muslims.
 There are, perhaps, up to 40,000 Muslims in Ireland today.
 The context of your future ministry is within a changing Ireland in which Muslims are increasingly visible and playing a role, and a changing world which, since 9/11, needs to know how to deal with our fears about terrorism, our vulnerability, our prejudices (in the sense of pre-judging) about Muslims and Islam, and a legacy that has left many unresolved questions.

 The theological considerations that you will have to weigh up include the problems and opportunities created by Christian/Muslim exchanges in your parish or community, including the attendance of Muslim children at schools; the possibility of intermarriage, the dilemmas surrounding interfaith public occasions; the increasing role of the Anglican Communion as one of the primary actors on behalf of Christians in creating the opportunities for Christian-Muslim dialogue; and the questions around whether we can learn from others, including Muslims, in ways that will deepen our own faith and our practice of it.

-Let me first say a little about the Muslims in Ireland today.
+Let me first a little about the Muslims in Ireland today.
 Despite popular perceptions, the majority of Muslims in Ireland probably are not foreigners, when we consider the number of Irish women who have become Muslims through marriage, and the number of Muslim children born in Ireland.

 Historically, the first Irish contacts with the Islamic world predate the Anglo-Norman invasion, and the first constant contacts are found from the 17th century on.
 In the 18th and 19th centuries, baptisms in Church of Ireland parish records in Diocese of Raphoe and Roman Catholic parish records in Diocese of Ferns indicate a Muslim presence from Co Donegal to Co Wexford in that time.
-Indeed, in the late 18th century, one Muslim was an active member of the Volunteers – giving an added dimension to ideal of uniting Protestants, Catholics and Dissenter.
+Indeed, in the late 18th century, one Muslim was an active member of the Volunteers – giving an added dimension to the ideal of uniting Protestant, Catholic and Dissenter.

 In the 19th century, there was still an air of exotic excitement surrounding Muslims in Ireland.
 But their presence has grown here especially since the mid-1950s, with the arrival of a new wave of Muslims as medical students.